Links on Android Authority may earn us a commission. Learn more.

 Vari not only makes one of our preferred standing desks, but you can also get a flexible arm to match.
 Available as either a single or dual screen mount, Vari’s option can extend up to 29 inches and support 19.8 pounds.
 It’s fully adjustable and looks more like a pair of robot arms than a desktop accessory.
-Both connection points are also VESA-compatible, so you shouldn’t have to worry about your supports.
-You can rotate either side a full 360 degrees for total freedom when it comes to your desk.
+Both connection points are also VESA-compatible, so you shouldn’t have to worry about your support.
+You can rotate either side a full 360 degrees for total freedom for your desk.

 Fully Jarvis Single

 - Sleek, minimal design